Gigaspaces/xap-docs/site/content/xap101/deploying-onto-the-service-grid.markdown

 {{%tabs%}}
 {{%tab "  Admin API "%}}
-{{%javadoc "Deploying via code is done using the GigaSpaces [Admin API](./administration-and-monitoring-api.html).
+Deploying via code is done using the GigaSpaces [Admin API](./administration-and-monitoring-api.html).
 The following example shows how to deploy the `myPU.jar` processing unit using one of the available GSMs.
-For more details please consult the [documentation](./administration-and-monitoring-api.html) and []() of the Admin API."%}}
+For more details please consult the [Admin API](./administration-and-monitoring-api.html)

 ```java